An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Lifestyle factors.Smoking, obesity, and alcohol use and abuse increase the risk of getting psoriasis and boost its severity.

-Co-morbidities.Having other conditions, such as celiac disease, increases the risk of psoriasis.
+Co-morbidities.Having other conditions, such as celiac disease, increases the risk for psoriasis.

-- Infections, such as streptococcal infections, can trigger or exacerbate psoriasis.
+- Infections, such as streptococcal infections, can trigger guttate psoriasis or exacerbate psoriasis.

 - Stress can also trigger psoriasis along with certain medications.

-A microscopic examination of tissue taken from the affected skin patch is needed to make a definitive diagnosis of psoriasis and to distinguish it from other skin disorders.
+A microscopic examination of tissue taken from the affected skin plaque in the form of a punch biopsy is needed to make a definitive diagnosis of psoriasis and to distinguish it from other skin disorders.
 Usually in psoriasis, the examination will show a large number of dry skin cells, but without many signs of inflammation or infection.
 Specific changes in the nails are often strong signs of psoriasis.
 Often, the diagnosis is made without a skin biopsy but this may be done to distinguish it from other skin disorders.

 The severity of psoriasis ranges from one or two flaky inflamed patches to widespread pustular psoriasis that, in rare cases, can be life threatening.
-To help determine the best treatment for a patient, doctors usually classify the disease as mild to severe.
+To help determine the best treatment for a patient, doctors usually classify the disease as mild, moderate, and severe.
 The classification depends on how much of the skin is affected:

 - Mild psoriasis affects less than 3% of the body surface.
 Most cases of psoriasis are limited to less than 2% of the skin.